I Ain't Comin' Back

-"I Ain't Comin' Back" is a song by American country singer Morgan Wallen and rapper/singer Post Malone.
+"I Ain't Comin' Back" is a song by American country music singer Morgan Wallen featuring American musician Post Malone.
 It was released on April 18, 2025, through Big Loud, Republic, and Mercury Records, as a promotional single from Wallen's fourth studio album, I'm the Problem.
 It marks their second collaboration within a year, following "I Had Some Help" (2024).

 Background and release

 The duo's first collaboration "I Had Some Help" had previously spent six weeks atop the Billboard Hot 100 and earned Grammy nominations for Best Country Song and Best Country Duo/Group Performance.
 On January 25, 2025, Wallen announced his fourth studio album, I'm the Problem, and released four singles from the album ahead of its release up until April 2025.

 On April 12, 2025, Wallen shared a short teaser clip of the song on his social media.
 Three days later, the artists announced their second single together.
 The release was revealed through an Instagram post accompanied by a picture of the two as well as the title and release date.
 Wallen also shared a snippet of the song in his Instagram stories where he can be heard "singing over a mid-tempo guitar line with a simple beat".